top banner

 What is AC Power?

 What does AC power mean?
-Alternating Current (AC) is an electrical current type in which the flow of electrical charge periodically reverses direction.
-It is the form in which electrical power is delivered to businesses and residences.
+The meaning of Alternating Current (AC) is an electrical current type in which the flow of electrical charge periodically reverses direction, typically at a frequency of 50 or 60 Hz depending on the region.
+AC power is the standard for electrical power supplied to homes and businesses because of its ease of transmission over long distances.

 • AC power poses a higher risk compared to DC due to the higher peak voltage.